 1968 Julian Beck and Judith Malina are arrested in New Haven for marching out into the street virtually undressed.
 The two co-founders of the Living Theatre brought their theatre company to the Yale School of Drama for productions of Frankenstein and Paradise Now.
 The local police chief says, "All the rest of the world may be a stage, but not the corner of York and Chapel."
 The couple is later acquitted of indecent exposure charges.

 1985 Lily Tomlin stars in Jane Wagner's solo play The Search for Signs of Intelligent Life in the Universe, opening at the Plymouth Theatre for a 391 performance run.
 Tomlin's performance earns her the 1986 Tony Award for Best Actress in a Play.
-A revival of the production, once again starring Tomlin, plays the Booth Theatre beginning in November 2000.
+15 years later, Tomlin returns to Broadway in a revival of the play at the Booth Theatre.

 2013 Cherry Jones, Celia Keenan-Bolger, and Zachary Quinto are a family adrift in a sea of memory in a Broadway revival of Tennessee Williams' acclaimed 1945 drama The Glass Menagerie, opening at the Booth Theatre.
 The critically acclaimed production is directed by John Tiffany.